-\/\ /ha t You Proposed Use Do Exhibit materials in a live classroom?
-Post materials to an online class?
-Distribute readings?
+What You Can Do Proposed Use Distribute readings?
 Create electronic reserves?
-Works Not Copyrighted Public Domain Works (US Govt. and pre-1923 works, and certain other works) Yes Yes Yes Yes Your Own Works (if you kept copyright or reserved use rights) Yes Yes Yes Yes 3e Used Open Access Works (works available online without license, password, or technical restrictions) Yes Link Link Link Legal Status of Work To Be Used Electronic Works Licensed by Your Institution (depends on license, but usually permitted) Yes Link Link (Most licenses also allow students to make an individual copy.)
-Link atus of V Works Electronic Works with a Creative Commons License (depends on license, but usually permitted; if not, LINK) Yes Yes Yes Yes Legal St Copyrighted Works Other Works (when none of above apply) Yes Yes, if meets either TEACH Act or Fair Use standards.
+Works Not Copyrighted Public Domain Works (US Govt. and pre-1923 works, and certain other works) Yes Yes Yes Yes Your Own Works (if you kept copyright or reserved use rights) Yes Yes Yes Yes Se Used Open Access Works (works available online without license, password, or technical restrictions) Yes Link Link Link Legal Status of Work To Be Used Vork To Electronic Works Licensed by Your Institution (depends on license, but usually permitted) Yes Link Link (Most licenses also allow students to make an individual copy.)
+Link atus of \ Works Electronic Works with a Creative Commons License (depends on license, but usually permitted; if not, LINK) Yes Yes Yes Yes Legal Status Copyrighted Works Other Works (when none of above apply) Yes Yes, if meets either TEACH Act or Fair Use standards.
 If not, LINK or seek permission.
 Yes, if meets Fair Use standards.
 If not, LINK or seek permission.
 Yes, if meets Fair Use standards.
 If not, LINK or seek permission.